-With excellent high school graduation and college-going rates, and a highly acclaimed K12 school, Wayne County places a heavy emphasis on education.
-Wayne County's higher education institutions—Tennessee Colleges of Applied Technology (TCATs) and community colleges—are very involved in developing custom training for area businesses.
+With excellent high school graduation and college-going rates, and a highly acclaimed preK-12 school system, Wayne County places a heavy emphasis on education.
+Wayne County's higher education institutions—Tennessee Colleges of Applied Technology (TCATs) and Columbia State Community College (CSCC)—are very involved in developing custom training for area businesses.
 Two regional TCATs provide programs that support local industry such as welding, machine tool technology, drafting and CAD technology.
-General Mills Northfield facility in Spring Hill offers an advanced integrated manufacturing program for students.

 of Wayne County Students Graduate High School

 of Local TCAT Students Complete Their Programs of Study

 Wayne Countians in the Labor Force

 Schools & Education